damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 COPY index.html /usr/share/nginx/html
 ```

-The first line tells it that it’s an NGINX application with the version `1.21.0`.
+The first line tells that it’s an NGINX application with the version `1.21.0`.
 You can also leave out the version but I prefer to write it.
 In the first step we remove the existing `index.html` file from the NGINX application and in the second step we copy our `index.html` file into NGINX' directory.

 ### 6. Create replication controllers for the blue and green pods